INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 **New law**:
 Aragon government published the Law 3/2022, of 6 October, on Geographic Information in Aragon (LIGA)  with the aim of establishing a legal regime for the geographical information and cartographic activity of Aragon and its organisational and instrumental mechanisms, through which coordination and collaboration between the different regional and local public administrations, as well as with the private sector, will be determined with regard to its production, dissemination and access, improving efficiency, transparency, interoperability and speed in its management.
 LIGA defines the Knowledge Infrastructure of Aragon (ICEARAGON) as the computer system made up of a set of resources dedicated to managing geographic information, available on the Internet, which meet the interoperability conditions (standards, specifications, protocols and interfaces) that allow them to be used, combined and related according to different needs.

+The [**Emergency Registry Portal (PRE)**](https://geoportal.registradores.org/emergency) of the [Land Registry Office (CORPME)](https://sede.registradores.org/contenido/buyingahouse/) provides access to the land registers that enable the land registry properties to be located on the territory.

 ### Functioning and coordination of the infrastructure <a name="functioning"></a>

 **Functioning**